-(Right: The Newfoundland Regiment marches past on the training ground at Stobs Camp and is presented with its Colours on June 10, 1915. - by courtesy of Reverend Wilson Tibbo and Mrs. Lillian Tibbo)
+(Right: The Newfoundland Regiment on parade at Stobs Camp and about to be presented with its Colours on June 10, 1915 - by courtesy of Reverend Wilson Tibbo and Mrs. Lillian Tibbo)

-At the beginning of that August of 1915, the four senior Companies, 'A', 'B', 'C' and 'D' - Private Hall among their ranks - were then sent south from Stobs Camp to undergo a final two weeks of training, as well as an inspection by the King, at Aldershot.
+At the beginning of that August of 1915, the four senior Companies, 'A', 'B', 'C' and 'D', were then sent south from Stobs Camp to undergo a final two weeks of training, as well as an inspection by the King, at Aldershot.